 - Put them on the baking tray of the oven, without adding oil;

 - Select the lowest temperature setting of the grill and place the baking tray low in the oven;

-- Jiggle the baking tray occasionally, so that the other side of the nuts is also roasted;
+- Jiggle the baking tray occasionally, so that the other side of the nuts also gets roasted;

 - Stay around because they will burn before you know it;